OathPros/COMP3/source/controls/sliders.rst

 .. image:: ../img/screenshots/sliders.png

 A slider allows quickly selecting a value from a range.
-Common uses include seeking through audio or video, changing a zoom or volume level, or setting values in image editors.
+Common uses include seeking through audio or video, changing a volume level, or setting values in image editors.

 When to use
 -----------